Peer-Reviewed Articles & Book Chapters

 “‘The Rights and Wrongs of Resistance’: Shakespeare and Politics,” review of Peter Lake, How Shakespeare Put Politics on the Stage: Power and Succession in the History Plays for The Marginalia Review of Books (5 January 2018).

-“King John in Print and Performance” & “Coriolanus at the Royal Shakespeare Company,” posts for Blogging Shakespeare at the Shakespeare Birthplace Trust, Summer 2017.
+“King John in Print and Performance” & “Coriolanus at the Royal Shakespeare Company,” posts for Blogging Shakespeare at the Shakespeare Birthplace Trust (August 2017).

-Before beginning my PhD, I was a full-time member of the Research Communications team at Ryerson University (2012-13), where I worked with faculty and staff to make academic research more accessible to funding agencies and to the general public.
+I previously worked as a Writer and Editor for the Research Communications team at Ryerson University (2012-13), where I collaborated with faculty and staff to make academic research more accessible to funding agencies and the general public.
+And I was a Graduate Research Assistant for the Making Publics Project and the Shakespeare Performance and Research Team as an M.A. student at McGill University (2010-12).